-The effectiveness of forecasts in reducing the variability management costs of power generation from wind and solar plant is dependent upon both the accuracy of the forecasts and the ability to effectively use the forecast information in the grid management decision-making process.
-Therefore, there is considerable motivation for stakeholders to try to obtain high quality forecasts and effectively use this information as input to other operational processes or trading.
+The forecast's effectiveness in reducing the costs for the variability management of power generation from wind and solar farms is dependent upon both the accuracy of the forecasts and the ability to effectively use the forecast information in the grid management decision-making process.
+Therefore, there is considerable motivation for stakeholders acting in the power market to try to obtain high quality forecasts and effectively use this information as input to other operational processes or trading.

-This document is intended to provide guidance to stakeholders who are seeking a forecasting solution that fits their purpose and enables them to work efficient and economically responsible.
+This document is intended to provide guidance to stakeholders who are seeking a forecasting solution that fits their purpose and enables them to work efficiently and economically responsible.

-In recent years, carrying out trials or benchmarks seemed to be an industry practice with an easy and straight forward decision process for many.
-In reality, trials are often expensive for both the end-user and the vendor, are not straightforward, nor entirely conclusive.
+In recent years, carrying out trials or benchmarks seemed to be an industry practice in the power market with an easy and uncomplicated decision process for many.
+In reality, trials are often expensive for both the end-user and the vendor, are quite complicated, nor entirely conclusive.
 Benchmarks have little value for commercial vendors, except in their start-up phase, and end-users can often not count on results that reflect state of the art.
 Further, if trials and benchmark studies lead to a dissatisfying result, forecasting solutions become increasingly criticized for their value.
 And, providers that may have had the most technically qualified solution at hand, but did not score best at a specific (maybe simplified) test, may be deselected.